For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Bill splitting apps

 Not to be confused with companies that manage and split your bills on your behalf (charging a fair whack in exchange), money-splitting apps are free to use.
-These apps can be a great way to manage who owes what in your student house.
+These apps can be a good way to manage who owes what in your student house.

 Once you're all on a money-splitting app like Splitwise, you can request payments from everyone, and add comments and due dates.